bbauska/JS-CellarDoor/README.md

 depthFirstTraversal(root); // should return ['a', 'b', 'd', 'e', 'c', 'f']
 ```

-### Hints
+<h3>Hints</h3>

-- You can implement the depth-first traversal recursively using a helper function that is called on the left and right subtrees of the current node.
+- You can implement the depth-first traversal recursively using a helper function that is called
+on the left and right subtrees of the current node.
 - The base case is when the node is `null`, in which case we simply return from the function.

 ## Solutions